John William Pope Foundation

 Jump to navigation Jump to search

-The John William Pope Foundation is a 501(c)(3) organization describing itself as "work[ing] to improve the well-being of the citizens of North Carolina and the nation through the advancement of individual freedom and personal responsibility."
-Chaired by North Carolina businessman Art Pope, the John William Pope Foundation was founded in 1986 and is headquartered in Raleigh, North Carolina.[1][2]
+The John William Pope Foundation is a 501(c)(3) organization describing itself as making grants "to improve the well-being of North Carolinians by advancing the ideas of limited government, individual freedom, personal responsibility, and strong communities."[1]
+Chaired by North Carolina businessman Art Pope, who owns Variety Wholesalers Inc, the John William Pope Foundation was founded in 1986 and is headquartered in Raleigh, North Carolina.

-A 2010 analysis of tax records found the John William Pope Foundation supplied about 90% of the income of leading conservative nonprofits in North Carolina, such as SPN Members John Locke Foundation and Civitas Institute, as well as the North Carolina branch of Americans for Prosperity.[3]
+A 2010 analysis of tax records revealed that donations from the John William Pope Foundation accounted for approximately 90% of the income of major conservative nonprofits in North Carolina, such as SPN Members John Locke Foundation and Civitas Institute, as well as the North Carolina branch of Americans for Prosperity.[2]

 News and Controversies